Interdict: Distinctions

 Only the Holy See was empowered to impose a general interdict on a diocese or State or a personal interdict on the people of a diocese or country, but bishops too could impose a general interdict on a parish or on the people of a parish or a particular interdict on a place (such as a church or oratory, an altar or a cemetery) or a person.

 Effects

-A local interdict forbade in general the public celebration of sacred rites.
-Exceptions were made for the dying, and local interdicts were almost entirely suspended on five feasts of the year: Christmas Day, Easter Sunday, Pentecost, Corpus Christi and the feast of the Assumption of Mary.
+A local interdict forbade general public celebration of sacred rites.
+Exceptions were made for the dying, and local interdicts were almost entirely suspended on five feasts of the year: Christmas Day, Easter Sunday, Pentecost, Corpus Christi and the Assumption of Mary.

-Those who were under personal interdict were forbidden to be present at any religious rite except the preaching of the word of God; while mere attendance by them did not require that they be expelled, if they were well known to be under interdict they were to be prevented from taking an active part.
+Those who were under personal interdict were forbidden to be at any religious rite except preaching of the word of God.
+While mere attendance by them did not require that they be expelled, those well known to be under interdict were to be prevented from taking any active part.